arnodelorme/wp15/usecase-2.3/README.md

 ## Input data

-The input data [[1]] is a multi-subject, multi-modal neuroimaging dataset that is described in detail in teh accompanying data publication [[2]].
+The input data [[1]] is a multi-subject, multi-modal neuroimaging dataset that is described in detail in the accompanying data publication [[2]].
 It includes structural and functional MRI, MEG, and EEG data that was recorded during an experimental task on face processing.

 The input data consists of 1671 files with a combined size of 84.82GB and can be downloaded using datalad [[3]].